0xAX/linux-insides/Booting/linux-bootstrap-6.md

 Conclusion
 --------------------------------------------------------------------------------

-This is the end of the sixth and last part concerning the linux kernel's booting process.
+This is the end of the sixth and last part concerning the Linux kernel's booting process.
 We will not see any more posts about kernel booting (though there may be updates to this and previous posts).
 We will now turn to other parts of the linux kernel instead.

 The next chapter will be about kernel initialization and we will study the first steps take in the Linux kernel initialization code.